 Tier 4 students - NHS surcharge

 Students will be required to pay a health surcharge per year of leave granted on their visa under the immigration rules.
-Tier 4 dependants will also be required to pay the surcharge.
+The surcharge is also applied to Tier 4 dependants.

 Full Information is available on the International Students Website.